BernieO/ncupgrade/README.md

 # ncupgrade

-This Bash script performs an upgrade of a local Nextcloud installation based on the [Nextcloud documentation for manual upgrades](https://github.com/nextcloud/documentation/blob/master/admin_manual/maintenance/manual_upgrade.rst#upgrade-manually)
+This Bash script performs an upgrade of a local Nextcloud installation based on the [Nextcloud documentation for manual upgrades](https://github.com/nextcloud/documentation/blob/master/admin_manual/maintenance/manual_upgrade.rst#upgrade-manually).
 It may also be used to migrate from ownCloud to Nextcloud.
-[You need to make sure to follow a valid upgrade path though!](https://nextcloud.com/migration/)
+In this case you need to make sure to [follow a valid upgrade path though!](https://nextcloud.com/migration/)

 **Use at own risk!**